 I couldn’t help but want to share some advice and wisdom that’s helped me and here it is below.

 - Watch Tim Minchin’s Commencement Speech.
 Just do it.

-- Quote to really soak in – “We work jobs we hate, to buy things we don’t need, to impress people we don’t like.”
-This is a quote from the movie Fight Club and it has literally changed my life.
+- One of my favorite quotes of all time – “We work jobs we hate, to buy things we don’t need, to impress people we don’t like.”
+This is from the movie Fight Club and it has literally changed my life.
 Ask yourself if you’re living the life you truly want or the life you’ve been told you should want.
 Of the Top 5 Regrets people have at the end of their life, one of them is not living the life they truly wanted.
 I IMPLORE that you truly consider what you want out of life.
 I’ll bet $50 it’s not being stuck in an office for the rest of your life.
 NO ONE ever lies on their deathbed wishing they worked more.
 We obviously all need to make money and I’m not saying you should be homeless but I think everyone should find a way to make a living that still grants them the lifestyle they want.
 I want to be able to work when I want (not synchronous, meaning I don’t need to be active during certain hours), anywhere I want (ability to travel the world), work for myself (not answer to anyone), Earn as much as I can (unlimited earning potential).
-Pick a career that enables the flexibility that you truly need.
+I implore you to pick a career that enables the flexibility that you truly desire.

 - I don’t give a shit how much money or power you have, I will judge you on how you treat the people you don’t have to treat kindly – Tim Minchin